Late night shooting leaves one dead in Pine Bluff

 The victim was later pronounced dead.

-The incident is now being investigated as a homicide, and anyone with information is asked to contact police.
+The incident is now being investigated as a homicide.
+Anyone with information is asked to contact police.

 This is Pine Bluff's 18th homicide of 2019.